clivetong/Talks/NetConf2025/README.md

 }
 ```

-- Mention Go and it's reverse
+- Mention Go and it's reverse use of escape analysis

 ---